 Participating households record purchases-of food, beverages, personal care (health and beauty aids), and other selected general merchandise-in supermarkets and drugstores (we refer to these goods as groceries).
 Individual products are identified by their barcode (European Article Number or EAN, which we often refer to as a product).
 In the appendix, we describe a number of adjustments we make to the data, such as dropping likely recording errors by households.
 In the raw data, an observation is a transaction that includes the household identifier, EAN code, quantity purchased, price paid (net of good-specific discounts due to e.g. coupons), date of the shopping trip, and the name of the retailer.
 We drop all transactions that occur abroad.
 See Burstein et al. (2022) for an analysis of cross-border shopping in Switzerland using the Homescan data.
-We measure each product's price as an average of transaction-level log prices in the corresponding time period, weighing transactions by expenditures.
+We measure each product's price (in logs) as an average of transaction-level log prices in the corresponding time period, weighing transactions by expenditures.

-The Homescan data come with a rich set of socioeconomic characteristics for each household, summarized in Table A2 in Appendix A for the year 2014, including the two-digit zip code of residence, the educational level of the household's main earner, the number of household members (and the number of those under 10 and over 70 years old), and total household pre-tax annual income reported in seven bins.
-Given each of these characteristics, we infer a level of household pre-tax income in 2014 for each Homescan household using additional data from the Swiss Household Panel (FORS).
-We do so by projecting the level of 2014 pre-tax household income in FORS on a set of household characteristics available both in FORS and Homescan, including indicator variables for the seven pre-tax income bins available in Homescan (and which can be constructed in FORS).
-We then predict household income in Homescan using these coefficients.
+The Homescan data come with a rich set of socioeconomic characteristics for each household, summarized in Table A11 in Appendix A for the year 2014, including the two-digit zip code of residence, the educational level of the household's main earner, the number of household members (and the number of those under 10 and over 70 years old), and total household pre-tax annual income reported in seven bins.
+Given each of these characteristics, we infer a level of household pre-tax income in 2014 for each Homescan household using additional data from the Swiss Household Panel (FORS), augmented with data from the Swiss Federal Tax Administration (2014) (SFTA).
+We do so by projecting the level of 2014 pre-tax household income in FORS on a set of household characteristics available both in FORS and Homescan, including indicator variables for the pre-tax income bins available in Homescan (and which can be constructed in FORS).
+We then predict household income in Homescan using these coefficients and additional data on the pre-tax national household income distribution from SFTA.

 We augment the Homescan data with information on whether individual products are imported or produced domestically.
 Whereas EANs provide information on the country in which a product has been registered, in many instances this is not the country in which the product has been produced.
 However, that information is disclosed on the label of each product.
 We use the label information that Auer et al. (2021) collected from codecheck.info.
 Coverage is not complete and notably excludes most fruits and vegetables, EANs assigned by store managers locally, and goods that are only occasionally sold in grocery stores such as toys, clothing, or household electronics.
-Our measure of import status for each individual product is fixed over time, as obtained from codecheck.info between October 2015 and March 2016.
-We drop products for which import status is unknown.
+Our measure of import status for each individual product is fixed over time, as obtained from codecheck.info between October 2015 and March 2016.11 We drop products for which import status is unknown.

-Comparing columns 1 and 2 of Table A1 in Appendix A, we see that out of 69,088 unique goods and expenditure of CHF 11.1 million, there are 8,409 unique goods and expenditure of CHF 4.2 million with known import status; the share of expenditure for which the production location is known is approximately 38%.
-We further divide products with known import status into imports and domestically produced goods in columns 3 and 4.
+Comparing columns 1 and 2 of Table A10 in Appendix A, we see that out of 69,088 unique goods and expenditure of CHF 11.1 million, there are 8,409 unique goods and expenditure of CHF 4.2 million with known import status; the share of expenditure for which the production location is known is approximately 38%.^{12,13} We further divide products with known import status into imports and domestically produced goods in columns 3 and 4.
 A similar number of unique imported and domestically produced goods were purchased and the import share (at retail prices) of expenditures was 26.9%.